mjhermanson/linklight/exercises/ansible_tower/5-windows/README.md

 ### Step 3:

-When prompted, enter your desired test message
+When prompted, enter the hostname of your windows instance.

 <!-- ![Survey Prompt](at_survey_prompt.png) -->